dficklin/CAGEO-paper/README_Penman.txt

 9. Main.m - This function calculates PX1 and PX2 and calls the backtracking loop.
 If the absolute value of PX1 or PX2 exceeds 1, that value becomes the new PX3.

 10. NCDC_soilcnst.txt - This file contains the climate division information needed to accurately replicate the NCDC calculations of PDSI.
-The first column is the climate division number, the second column is the AWC value for that division, the third column is the B value (which is the NCDC equivalent of Thornthwaite’s PET exponent, a, the fourth column is the climate division heat index, and the fifth column is the negative tangent of the latitude at the centroid of the division.
+The first column is the climate division number, the second column is the AWC value for that division, the third column is the B value (which is the NCDC equivalent of Thornthwaiteâ€™s PET exponent, a, the fourth column is the climate division heat index, and the fifth column is the negative tangent of the latitude at the centroid of the division.

 10.1 Column "Climate division", the US climate division number, climate division numbers